ericbutz/developer-portal/app/resources/testing.md

 **Note:** If a bank-to-bank transaction is initiated between two users, you'll want to simulate bank transfer processing twice in order to process both sides of the transaction (debit and credit).
 Processing for bank transfers will also include initiated micro-deposits.
 If your application is [subscribed to webhooks](https://docsv2.dwolla.com/#webhook-subscriptions), notifications will be sent, including all transfer or micro-deposit related events, letting your application know that transfers have processed or failed.

-##### **Access API - Process bank transfers button**
+##### **Process bank transfers button**

 A “Process bank transfers” button is available in the Sandbox [Dwolla Dashboard and Admin](https://dashboard-sandbox.dwolla.com).
 This button performs the same function as the "sandbox-simulations" endpoint (mentioned above) and allows you to simulate bank transfer processing in the Sandbox.
-Once the button is clicked, Dwolla will process or fail (see below for how-to trigger ACH failures) the last 500 bank transfers that occurred on your Sandbox account or the Access API Customer accounts you manage.
+Once the button is clicked, Dwolla will process or fail (see below for how-to trigger ACH failures) the last 500 bank transfers that occurred on your Sandbox account or the API Customer accounts you manage.

 ![Screenshot of process bank transfers button](/images/process-bank-transfers.png "Process bank transfers button")

 ### Test bank transfer failures
 Transfers to or from a bank account can fail for a number of reasons (e.g. insufficient funds, invalid account number, etc. ).
 When a bank transfer fails, the associated financial institution that rejected the transaction assigns an ACH return code and a transfer failure event is then triggered in Dwolla.
-Dwolla allows you to trigger various bank transfer failures by specifying an “R” code in the funding source `name` parameter when creating or [updating a funding source](https://docsv2.dwolla.com/#update-a-funding-source) for a Dwolla Account or Access API Customer.
+Dwolla allows you to trigger various bank transfer failures by specifying an “R” code in the funding source `name` parameter when creating or [updating a funding source](https://docsv2.dwolla.com/#update-a-funding-source) for a Dwolla Account or API Customer.
 When a [transfer is initiated](https://docsv2.dwolla.com/#initiate-a-transfer) using a funding source that has an “R” code assigned to its name, a transfer failure event will trigger and the status will update to failed when you simulate bank transfer processing (as mentioned above).

 Dwolla allows you to pass in a few different sentinel values that are used to test different bank transfer failure scenarios.
 The list of available sentinel values cover the most common uses cases where ACH return codes can be triggered in production.
 Reference the list of codes in the following table: